 Deploying Your Application

 To deploy your application, use the following command:

 Notice "hcb" is the name of the Git remote you defined above.
-"Master" is the name of the branch you are pushing to on the server.
-This is always set to "master."
+"Main" (formerly referred to as "Master") is the name of the branch you are pushing to on the server and should not be changed.

 If you are using a different branch locally, then adjust the above command to: